-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Brashear is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Brashear isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Brashear are a mix of both white- and blue-collar jobs.
 Overall, Brashear is a city of sales and office workers, managers, and service providers.
 There are especially a lot of people living in Brashear who work in management occupations (27.78%), office and administrative support (25.93%), and maintenance occupations (7.41%).

 Overall, Brashear’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.